nolar/kopf/docs/memos.rst

             memo.my_queue.put(f"{namespace}/{name}")
             memo.is_seen = True

-Any changes to the operator's container since the first appearence of the resource are **not** replicated to the existing resources' containers, and are not guaranteed to be seen by the new resources (even if they are now).
+Any changes to the operator's container since the first appearance of the resource are **not** replicated to the existing resources' containers, and are not guaranteed to be seen by the new resources (even if they are now).

-However, due to shallow copying, the mutable objects (lists, dicts, and even custom instances of :class:`kopf.Memo` itself) in the operator's container can be modified from outside, and these changes will be seen in all individual resource handlers & daemons which use their own per-resource containers.
+However, due to shallow copying, the mutable objects (lists, dicts, and even custom instances of :class:`kopf.Memo` itself) in the operator's container can be modified from outside, and these changes will be seen in all individual resource handlers & daemons which use their per-resource containers.

 Custom memo classes